ChemieAi/TextEditor/README.md

 # TextEditor
  This is a text editor app.
-Works like .txt
+Works like Notepad

 ###  Main Version